Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Introduction

 for a fixed, sufficiently large, \(M\in\N\).
 Each \(\rz_{k}\) can be explicitly expressed as a $k$-linear expression of \(\rf\) by using point-wise products and compositions with the linear evolution.
-Although the formulas are explicit, the expressions for \(\rz_{k}\) for \(k>1\) become quickly very complicated.
+Although these formulas are explicit, they quickly become complicated for \(k>1\).
 Specifically, \(\rz_{k}\) are defined inductively by setting $\rz_0=0$, $\rz_{1}(t)\eqd e^{it\Delta}\rf$, and